zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 });
 ```

-Notice we don't have a success callback, it's perfectly fine to omit it.
-In this case we will properly log the error.
+Now we will properly log the error.

 <div class="callout pitfall">
 In my experience, this is the biggest pitfall of Promises.
 If you read only one section of this article, this is the one!